viamrobotics/docs/docs/modular-resources/_index.md

 - **Implement fully custom logic:** If your robot runs specialty or proprietary logic, and you want to use Viam to manage and control that logic, such as when managing a software development lifecyle, you can implement your own custom logic by wrapping the [generic API](/components/generic/).

-These custom implementations are called _modular resources_, and are made available for use on a robot through {{< glossary_tooltip term_id="module" text="modules" >}}.
-A module can provide one or more modular resources, and can be added to your robot from the Viam registry.
+You can add support for modular resources to your robot by adding a module from the Viam registry.

 ## The Viam Registry